pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

 ## Cybernetic models for bacterial growth

-In this case Kinbiont do not takes as input an ODEs function, but a data struct and it proceeds  to construct the ODEs system.
+In this case, Kinbiont does not take as input an ODE function but a data structure, and it proceeds to construct the ODE system.
-Note that the same results in theory could be obtained by declaring a custom ODEs system that behave in the same way.
+Note that the same results in theory could be obtained by declaring a custom ODEs system that behaves in the same way.
 The data struct is composed in the following way:

 ```julia